tronweb3/tronwallet-adapter/packages/adapters/binance-evm/README.md

 # `@tronweb3/tronwallet-adapter-binance-evm`

-This package provides an adapter to enable DApps to connect to the [Binance Wallet Extension and App](https://www.binance.com/en/binancewallet).
+This package provides an adapter to enable DApps to connect to the [Binance Wallet App](https://www.binance.com/en/binancewallet).

 ## Demo